 - NIH Blueprint for Neuroscience Research Science Education Award

-The conference was held May 13-16, 2012 at the Bethesda North Marriott Hotel and Conference Center in Bethesda, MD.
-The 260 conference participants included project PIs, staff and evaluators, teachers who participate in projects, NIH leaders and staff, and individuals interested in science education.
-The Conference theme, “Teaching and Learning with Diverse Populations” was addressed in plenary and breakout sessions.
-The Conference also provided opportunities for updates by NIH staff, training in developing logic models, discussions of evaluation methods and tools, regional meetings, networking, and an exchange of information among participating projects.
+The 194 conference participants included project PIs, staff and evaluators, teachers who participate in projects, NIH staff, and individuals interested in science education.
+The theme of the conference was “Implementing the Framework for K-12 Science Education and The Next Generation Science Standards,” which was addressed in plenary and breakout sessions.
+The Conference also provided opportunities for updates by NIH, NSF and US Department of Education staff, plenary presentations on topics of interest to science education partnership programs, discussions of evaluation methods and tools, regional meetings, networking, and an exchange of information among participating projects.